A number of infant reading programmes use this method and many children are taught so-called ‘sight words’ this way. But how effective is it?

 Whole word instruction does very little to help children get to grips with spelling.
 That’s because the most efficient way to spell is by considering the individual sounds in a word and the letters that represent those sounds.
 With whole word, children only really focus on the outlines or shapes of words.

 Some teachers do encourage children to say the letter names too, but saying the letter names (rather than the sounds) is an inefficient way to learn spellings.

 See our article, ‘How Can I Teach My Child to Spell?
 Basic Principles‘, if you would like more information about phonics and spelling.

 Although some children can learn to read by starting off with a whole word approach, evidence from a variety of sources suggests that it is more effective to use phonics as the main method of instruction.

 Phonics takes more time to show results in the early stages, but children will become better readers and spellers in the long-run if they are taught phonics explicitly and systematically.

 “Getting children to learn sight words is like throwing them some fish.
 Helping them to learn phonics is like teaching them how to fish.”

 If you want to teach your child to read for free, you should find some of the links below helpful.

-If you would like to learn more about teaching your child to read using phonics, click on this link.
+Click on the following link if you would like to learn more about teaching your child to read using phonics.